rossfion/mojojojo/README.md

 # mojojojo - A Custom Built WordPress Theme

-This is a custom WordPress theme built from scratch to demonstrate theme building principles and techniques.
-It started out as "Mojo" with Brad Traversy, then expanded to include extra functionality with Andrew Wilson @FollowAndrewEdu via his tutorial on YouTube, courtesy of FreedCodeCamp.org.
+This is a custom WordPress theme built from scratch to demonstrate WP theme building principles and techniques.
+It started out as "Mojo" with Brad Traversy, then expanded to include extra functionality with Andrew Wilson @FollowAndrewEdu via his tutorial on YouTube, courtesy of FreeCodeCamp.org.
 The name is, of course, a nod to Genndy Tartakovsky's PowerPuff girls!

 Of course, when I discovered Samurai Jack...